BurntPineapple52/SotaFountain.com/website/index.md

 ---
-title: /
+title: SOTA FOUNTAIN
 layout: home
 permalink: /
 ---

-# SOTA Fountain!
+Writing down what I'm doing with gen ai, llms, and the wonderful opensource ecosystem around it.